-1. Bring a Calculator
+Tip 1: Bring a Calculator

 The College Board Official Calculator Policy says that you don't need a calculator for the SAT.
-They say that because, politically, the College Board needs to make the SAT seem accessible to people of all income levels.
+They say that because the College Board needs to make the SAT seem accessible to people of all income levels.
 The reality is that a calculator, and the right calculator at that, is an absolute must.

 We've taken the ACT, SAT, GRE, MCAT, and a whole slew of standardized tests as well as class tests.
 Whenever calculators were allowed, 9 out of 10 times they were of substantial help.
 When you need to multiply 2392 x 323, it's faster and more accurate to do so on a calculator.
 Bring your calculator!

-2. Always Double Check the Entry Line
+Tip 2: Always Double-Check the Entry Line

-What's an Entry Line?
+What's an entry line?
 It's a line at the top of the calculator that shows you what you've typed:

-Fred: Always, always glance at this to double check before you hit enter.
-Glancing takes less than a second, and so many times, I caught myself typing (425+25) instead of (424+25) or reversing a decimal.
+Fred: Always, always glance at this to double-check before you hit enter.
+Glancing takes less than a second, and so many times I caught myself typing (425+25) instead of (424+25) or reversing a decimal.
 A few mistakes like that on the math section can cost you up to 50-100 points!
-By double checking, I have managed almost never to make a computation mistake.
+By double-checking, I have managed almost never to make a computation mistake.

 Allen: Absolutely.
 My favorite SAT calculator is the Ti-89, and I check the entry line all the time.
 If you're a high scorer, it is crucial for preventing careless mistakes.
 If you're not a high scorer, it lets you double check the order of operations, and lets you match the equation on the paper.

-3. Be Familiar With Your Calculator
+Tip 3: Be Familiar With Your Calculator